 ARP ESSER Requirement Strategies, Policies, and Procedures a.
 Universal and correct wearing of masks; Proper mask and face shield use can be discussed with those wearing such on school property and on busses.
 This may include the following strategies, policies, and procedures and exemptions for religious and medical reasons without exceptions.
-School Staff and Visitors • Face coverings must be worn by all non-students, both staff
+School Staff and Visitors Face coverings must be worn by all non-students, both staff

-- and visitors (including parents and guardians) while on school property (indoors and outdoors), including during student drop-off and pick-up. - Reasonable accommodations should be provided to a visitor or staff member who states they have a medical condition, mental health condition, or disability that makes it unreasonable for the person to maintain a face covering.
-Accommodations could include providing an alternative to a face covering, such as a face shield, or service options that do not require the individual to enter the school, such as curbside pick-up. - Individuals must wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, which precludes the wearing of a face covering in school.
-However, all alternatives to wearing a face covering, including the use of a face shield, should be exhausted before an individual is granted an exception to wearing a face covering. - The use of face coverings will be taught and reinforced among all staff. - Face coverings may be removed to eat or drink; however, at those times, social distancing must be practiced. - Staff are not required to wear a face covering in situations where wearing a face covering creates an unsafe condition to operate equipment or execute a task.
+ARP ESSER Requirement Strategies, Policies, and Procedures ARP ESSER Requirement and visitors (including parents and guardians) while on school property (indoors and outdoors), including during student drop-off and pick-up.
+Reasonable accommodations should be provided to a visitor or staff member who states they have a medical condition, mental health condition, or disability that makes it unreasonable for the person to maintain a face covering.
+Accommodations could include providing an alternative to a face covering, such as a face shield, or service options that do not require the individual to enter the school, such as curbside pick-up.
+Individuals must wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, which precludes the wearing of a face covering in school.
+However, all alternatives to wearing a face covering.
+The use of face coverings will be taught and reinforced among all staff.
+Face coverings may be removed to eat or drink; however, at those times, social distancing must be practiced.
+Staff are not required to wear a face covering in situations where wearing a face covering creates an unsafe condition to operate equipment or execute a task.

-ARP ESSER Requirement

-Strategies, Policies, and Procedures

-- Transparent face coverings provide the opportunity for more visual cues and should be considered as an alternative for younger students, students who are deaf and hard of hearing, and their teachers.
-Individuals who are communicating or seeking to communicate with someone who is hearing impaired or who has another disability, where the ability to see the mouth is essential to communication. should consider using an alternative face covering such as a plastic face shield and increase physical distancing. - An adequate supply of face coverings and other personal protective equipment (PPE) should be available at each school building, and the inventory should be carefully monitored.
-(See Pennsylvania COVID-19 PPE & Supplies Business-2- Business (B2B) Interchange Directory for assistance sourcing these materials.) - Students - All students, whether indoors or outdoors, must wear a face covering that covers their nose and mouth while at school and at school-sponsored events and when they are traveling in school buses and schoolprovided transportation. - Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, which precludes the wearing of a face covering in school.
+ARP ESSER Requirement Strategies, Policies, and Procedures Transparent face coverings provide the opportunity for more visual cues and should be considered as an alternative for younger students, students who are deaf and hard of hearing, and their teachers.
+Individuals who are communicating or seeking to communicate with someone who is hearing impaired or who has another disability, where the ability to see the mouth is essential to communication, should consider using an alternative face covering such as a plastic face shield and increase physical distancing.
+An adequate supply of face coverings and other personal protective equipment (PPE) should be available at each school building, and the inventory should be carefully monitored.
+(See Pennsylvania COVID-19 PPE & Supplies Business-2- Business (B2B) Interchange Directory for assistance sourcing these materials.)
+All students, whether indoors or outdoors, must wear a face covering that covers their nose and mouth while at school and at school-sponsored events and when they are traveling in school buses and school- provided transportation.
+Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, which precludes the wearing of a face covering in school.
 Accommodations for such